ASHS-School/mirrorcast/README.md

 <h2>How to use</h2>

-<p>Currently this is a rough prototype that I have only tested using my laptop and raspberry pi as the receiver.
+<p>Currently this is a rough prototype that I have only tested using my laptop running Ubuntu 16.04 and raspberry pi as the receiver.
 The applet will add a option to start mirroring the selected display to the selected receiver.</p>

-<p>If you are using a raspberry pi as a receiver you will need omxplayer and cec-utils installed.
-Once omxplayer is installed, you just need to run mirror-pi.sh.</br> If your receiver is not a raspberry pi then you can run the other script in the server folder, for that you will need to install ffplay which is included with ffmpeg.<br/>On the device you wish to mirror you will need python3 and ffmpeg installed, the python script will add a applet to your toolbar which gives you the option to select a receiver and a display to you wish to mirror.
-You need to add either the hostnames or the ip addresses of your receivers to the receivers file.(this python script is for debian and ubuntu based systems)</p>
+<p>To install the mirrorcast client on debian/ubuntu<ul>
+<li>download the latest mirrorcast deb file from releases</li>
+<li>Install it</li>
+<li>sudo dpkg -i mirrorcast_version_number.deb</li>
+<li>if you are missing dependencies install them with</li>
+<li>sudo apt-get update && sudo apt-get -f install</li>
+<li>add/edit the hostnames or ip addresses of your receivers to /opt/mirrorcast/receivers (if the receiver is widescreen then put 'wide' as the aspect)</li></ul></p>

+<p>On the raspberry pi receiver<ul>
+<li>install supervisor and set the following command up as a deamon</li>
+<li>nohup omxplayer -o hdmi --lavfdopts probesize:5000 --timeout 10 -live tcp://0.0.0.0:8090?listen > /tmp/nohup.out &</li>
+</ul></p>

+<p>To start mirroring your desktop start mirrorcast, it will add an applet to your toolbar, first select the display you want to mirror, then select your receiver, then click 'start mirroring'</p>

 <p>NOTE: This is a work in progress, the code is rushed, messy and not at all elegant at this stage.
 I will do things such as create classes for displays and receivers to make it more elegant. </p>